GEN • GEN: Michael Cooley's Genetic Genealogy Blog

 It wasn't until 2006, however, that I discovered that DNA testing had become

 affordable.
-I now maintain or help maintain twenty surname DNA projects at
+I now maintain or help maintain thirty-two surname DNA projects

 including the Cooley DNA